christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Also, Caesar, Kaiser (German for Caesar), Kesar or Kaysar (Persian for Caesar), Kaisar (Ancient Greek for Caesar), Tsar (Russian for Caesar) and Khazar are not just phonetic coincidences.
 It all ties back to the Divine Julius cult.

+7 Esus the Celtic Deity

+The Celts in classical Galatia also worshiped a deity called Hesus/Esus/Iesus.
+This title likely came from Iupiter-Zeus (I(J)upiter-Zeus (I-Zeus-> Izeus-> Iseus)).
+The Romans used a system called 'interpretatio romana' to associate their gods with local ones as part of their colonial program.
+Julius Caesar, as the claimed 'son of I(J)upiter' (there was no J in Latin) would have been Iupiter-Zeus to let the Greeks know that Iupiter and Zeus were equivalent deities (Roman Jupiter and Greek Zeus both derive from the Aryan skyfather 'Dyeus Pter'.
+The name Zeus comes from the pronunciation of Dyeus, and Jupiter comes from the pronunciation of "Dyeus Pter").

+Then subsequent emperors took on this role.
+I-Zeus (Izeus)/Esus/Hesus eventually phonetically shifted to I-zas/Izas/Izates.

 So, it seems that the Romans (in Anatolia) tried to assimilate the tribe that became modern jews by forcing their imperial cult on them and they got their identity from here.
 This is why several prominant members of this royal family identified as "Jews" despite being Aryan Sarmatians and Celtic Galatians.

+8 Subversion of the Imperial Cult

+Sometime after the Bar Kokhba Revolt (132--136 CE), a group of rabbis that were headed by a rabbi named Akiva who lead the Talmudic Pharisees and is responsible for large parts of the Talmud, Sefer Yetzirah (book of creation), the Mishna and the Midrash Halakha, and modern judaism, and who was a student of Gamaliel (Paul the Apostle claimed that he was brought up in Jerusalem "at the feet of Gamaliel" (Acts 22:3)), and who was the one that came up with the idea that "Rome was Edom", realized that subversion was the only way to defeat the Romans.
+So, rabbi Akiva and his students Aquila of Sinope aka Onkelos, Markianos of Alexandria aka Marcion (Greek Markion) of Sinope, Simon ben Yohai (Justin Martyr?), Ketia bar Shalom aka 'Clement of Rome' (hebrew Ketia is the same as Latin Clement), Aristo of Pella, who is a good candidate for being Luke the Evangelist ('Aristo', or 'Ariston' is a name that is related to 'Proteus' The former means 'first-rank, noble' the second derives from 'first'.
+So, was he also Peregrinus Proteus?
+Also, Mark or Mahalia, sixteenth bishop of Jerusalem was the secretary of Aristo and Marcion is known to have had a disciple named Lucanus as documented by Tertullian, so Mark, or Mahalia, first Gentile bishop of Jerusalem was also Markianos of Alexandria aka Marcion of Sinope?) and Rabbi Meir aka Polycarp aka Bishop ignatius (Ignatius means firely one and Polycarp was famous for lighting himself on fire), added a slave-morality suicide cult to the imperial cult.

+Many of rabbi Akiva's students and contemporaries had connections to the Alexandrian School in Egypt and were themselves students of Philo of Alexandria.

+Rabbi Akiva was likely Paul the Apostle.
+In Acts 22:3 "Paul" claims to have been educated at the feet of Gamaliel who was the teacher of rabbi Akiva, and in Acts 18:2-3 and Romans 16:3 NASB, it is claimed that Aquila of Sinope and his wife Prisca or Priscilla lived with Paul the Apostle and Paul called them “my fellow workers in Christ Jesus.

+Quintus Tinnius Rufus (Turnus Rufus the Evil) was Pontius Pilate, the Roman governor of Judaea who crucified Simon bar Kokhba and killed rabbi Akiva.
+Rabbi Akiva preached that Simon bar Kokhba was the jewish messiah.

+Getting people to abandon their religons for a new one is an almost impossible task, so instead, through religious syncrenism and intertextuality, creating a new sect of an established religion makes it easier for a population to adapt.
+So, they just took one of the Bosphoran/Roman imperial cults of the time and infused a slave morality into it.
+Julius Caesar aka Asander of Bosphorus or one of his successors in the Bosphoran imperial cult (King Izates Monobazus or Tiberius Julius Sauromates II) was replaced with Simon bar Kokhba.

+Endnotes (Chapter 8)

+(a) Marcion of Sinope aka Markianos of Alexandria grew up in the Attis-Sabazios cult on Anatolia before traveling to Judea to study under rabbi Akiva and finally to Alexandria at the Alexandrian School.

+(b) Yohai is a nickname for yochai.
+The name Yochai means 'YHWAH is gracius' from the Hebrew word Yochanan sometimes transcribed as Johanan.
+Was he also Johanan the Alexandrian?
+This would place him in Alexandria at the same time as Markianos of Alexandria.

+(c) Quintus Tineius Sacerdos, the brother of Quintus Tinnius Rufus, was the govenor of Pontus in Anatolia, so the family likely derived from there.
+Pilate means the temperament of a warrior I.e.: famously temperamental.
+That's where the name Pontius Pilate comes from.

+(d) How did christianity spread?
+Vespasian and his sons Titus and Domitian brought 100,000 jewish "slaves" to Rome (Josephus, Jewish War vi, 9) [^13].
+It seems likely that the 100,000 jewish "slaves" joined the jews that were already in Rome and they became the early church missionaries and profited from selling this religion to the slaves and exploited classes.

 Further reading